The year 2023 presents new opportunities and challenges for website buyers due to the rapidly changing online landscape.

 Remember, you’re looking for “starter sites” when you’re bargain hunting – you want sites that haven’t quite taken off yet, but have the potential to do so with some minor tweaking.

 They’ll probably have a lot of content, but it’s either not optimized enough, not thematically relevant enough, or simply not old enough to earn a significant income.

 “Lots of content” and “good content” are not the same thing.

 You have to be aware of the asking price of any of these “starter” sites based on income potential instead of hard data – the trick is to find a price that makes the seller happy with their decision without exposing you to unnecessary financial risk.

 How Much Should You Spend on a Website?

+How much you should spend on a website will always vary.
 This is almost like asking, “How far is up” because how much you should spend will depend entirely on your circumstances.